yyjhao/markmon/README.md

 Mathjax render only on DOM nodes that are inserted.
 So in general the DOM update and Mathjax rendering should be fast.

-The `diff` algorithm is an optimized and recursive version of the classic Levenshtein distance algorithm which runs in $O(Nd)$ time, where $N$ is the size of the original DOM tree and $d$ is th edit distance, measured in number of leave nodes.
-So it's very fast for general editing, even if you have a large document.
+The `diff` algorithm is an optimized and recursive version of the classic Levenshtein distance algorithm which runs in roughly Nd time, where N is the length of the document and d is the length of change in terms of the dom elements.
+So it is very fast for most cases, even if your document is large.

 ## Issues